Second Sino-Japanese War: Three Alls Policy

 Japan had occupied much of north and coastal China by the end of 1941, but the KMT central government and military had retreated to the western interior to continue their resistance, while the Chinese communists remained in control of base areas in Shaanxi.
 From 1941 to 1942, Japan concentrated most of its forces in China in an effort to defeat the CCP bases behind Japan's lines.
-To decrease guerilla's human and material resources, the Japanese military implemented its Three Alls policy ("Kill all, loot all, burn all").
-In response, the CCP forces increased their role in production activities, including farming, raising hogs, and cloth-making.
+Aiming to decrease the Communists' human and material resources, the Japanese military implemented the Three Alls Policy ("Kill all, loot all, burn all").